 Certification and Training

-Pesticide applicator certification in Alberta is administered through Lakeland College.
+Applicator certification requirements are part of Alberta’s provincial pesticide framework, with certification programming administered through Lakeland College.
 Certification is required for many commercial pesticide application activities, and applicators must hold the appropriate class of certificate for the work they perform.